-This program is for High School aged rowers that want to keep rowing through the summer to keep working on their technique and stay in shape for the fall season.
+This program is for High School aged athletes (who live anywhere in the region) who want to keep rowing and competing through the summer to keep working on their technique and stay in shape for the fall season.
 This is a perfect time to introduce yourself to pairs and doubles.

 Summer I: Runs June 18– July 6

 Summer II: Runs July 9 – July 27;